 Support during COVID-19

-In response to the extraordinary circumstances across Australia, we are maintaining support, while reducing risks to the people who use our services, our staff and the community.
+In response to COVID-19, we are maintaining support, while reducing risks to the people who use our services, our staff and the community.

 As the pandemic is affecting regions in different ways, we are adjusting our response to meet local needs in consultation with our partners and funders.
 Prioritising local needs means that how we are responding might look different from one service to another.